neuro4ml/neuro4ml.github.io/Week_2/2-Synapses2.md

 ## Altering synapses

-If we think about the structure of the synapse, then we can see that there are many possibilities for changing the connection strength such as:
+If we think about the structure of the synapse, then we can see that there are many possibilities for changing the connection strength, such as:

-* Increasing the number of synaptic vesicles or density of neurotransmitters
+* Increasing the number of synaptic vesicles or density of neurotransmitters.
-* Increasing the number of post-synaptic receptors
+* Increasing the number of post-synaptic receptors.
 * Increasing the surface or even adding an additional synapse between the two neurons.

 But these are long-term changes, and synaptic weights can also change on much quicker timescales, on the order of hundreds to thousands of milliseconds.
 This is known as short-term plasticity.